2022 Ford Transit Connect Cargo Van Prices, Reviews, and Pictures | Edmunds

 What are the different models of Ford Transit Connect Cargo Van?

 If you're interested in the Ford Transit Connect Cargo Van, the next question is, which Transit Connect Cargo Van model is right for you?
-Transit Connect Cargo Van variants include XL 4dr Minivan w/Rear Liftgate SWB (2.0L 4cyl 8A), XL 4dr Minivan w/Rear 180 Degree Doors LWB (2.0L 4cyl 8A), XL 4dr Minivan w/Rear Liftgate LWB (2.0L 4cyl 8A), and XLT 4dr Minivan w/Rear 180 Degree Doors SWB (2.0L 4cyl 8A).
+Transit Connect Cargo Van variants include XL 4dr Minivan w/Rear Liftgate SWB (2.0L 4cyl 8A), XL 4dr Minivan w/Rear Liftgate LWB (2.0L 4cyl 8A), XL 4dr Minivan w/Rear 180 Degree Doors LWB (2.0L 4cyl 8A), and XL 4dr Minivan w/Rear 180 Degree Doors SWB (2.0L 4cyl 8A).
 For a full list of Transit Connect Cargo Van models, check out Edmunds’ Features & Specs page.
 Learn more

 Related 2022 Ford Transit Connect Cargo Van info